Trapped in silos?

 Episode 6: Child and forced labour, human trafficking and illicit trade.

-Episode 7: Vous aimez le chocolat?
-Une conversation sur le travail forcé et des enfants en Côte d’Ivoire.
+Episode 7: Une conversation sur le travail forcé et des enfants en Côte d’Ivoire.

-Available 14th of October 2021.
-This longer, more in-depth podcast (in French) looks at the shared root causes of child & forced labour in Côte d’Ivoire.
+This longer, more in-depth podcast (in French) looks at the shared root causes of child and forced labour in Côte d’Ivoire.
 The podcast explores the actions by employers’ organizations and the government that have been particularly successful at tackling both and sketches out next steps.
-The podcast features interviews with Edouard Ladouyou from ILO GBNFL member CGECI (the Confederation of Businesses of the Côte d’Ivoire), Mariame Bédié from the Consortium of Cocoa and Coffee Exporters, and Ndri Koffi from the National Union of Agricultural and Forestry Enterprises.
+The podcast features interviews with Edouard Ladouyou from ILO GBNFL member CGECI (the Confederation of Businesses of the Côte d’Ivoire), Mariame Bédié from the Consortium of Cocoa and Coffee Exporters (GEPEX), and Ndri Koffi from the National Union of Agricultural and Forestry Enterprises (UNEMAF).

-Disponible le 14 octobre 2021.
 Ce podcast plus long et plus approfondi (en français) examine les causes profondes communes du travail des enfants et du travail forcé en Côte d’Ivoire.
 Le podcast explore les actions des organisations d’employeurs et du gouvernement qui ont particulièrement bien réussi à s’attaquer à ces deux fléaux et esquisse les prochaines étapes.
-Le podcast présente des interviews avec Edouard Ladouyou de la Confédération Générale des Entreprises de Côte d’Ivoire (CGECI, un membre de la OIT GBNFL), Mariame Bédié du Groupement Professionnel des Exportateurs de Café et de Cacao, et Ndri Koffi de l’Union Nationale de Entreprises Agricoles et Forestières.
+Le podcast présente des interviews avec Edouard Ladouyou de la Confédération Générale des Entreprises de Côte d’Ivoire (CGECI, un membre de la OIT GBNFL), Mariame Bédié du Groupement Professionnel des Exportateurs de Café et de Cacao (GEPEX), et Ndri Koffi de l’Union Nationale de Entreprises Agricoles et Forestières (UNEMAF).